fzjfjf/CCPU-emulator/readme.md

 # CCPU

+## About

 CCPU is a cpu emulator written in C. It has a custom ISA.

+## Contribution guidelines

-To contribute, start PRs on the indev branch.
+To contribute, please start PRs on the indev branch and not on the main branch.
+Use of AI is not allowed.

 ## Structure